-When a user wishes to pay for a parking session, the user will initiate a payment session.
-In one embodiment, the user will press a button on the parking meter to activate a RFID tag 25 reader of the parking meter and will present an RFID tag in close proximity to the parking meter.
-In other embodiments, the user will slide a credit card or debit card into a magnetic card reader of the parking meter.
-In other embodiments, a smart card (contact or contactless) reader is activated by the 30 user to read a smart card.
-The parking meter reads the user identifier and communicates the user registration identification information to the management system, which can thereby associate the registered user and credit card information in the system database.
-Once the user identifier is read by 35 the parking meter, the user will use the parking meter buttons to complete the payment transaction.
-If the user identifier is an RFID tag affixed to the user's cell phone, the reader may be activated by selecting buttons on the cell phone.
-After the payment transaction is completed, the parking meter receives 40 data from the management system to set the parking session time.
-In other embodiments, the parking meter may receive the user identifier by reading input from the user, for example, by user input via a keypad or the like.
+When a user wishes to pay for a parking session, the user 5 will initiate a payment session.
+In one embodiment, the user will press a button on the parking meter to activate a RFID tag reader of the parking meter and will present an RFID tag in close proximity to the parking meter.
+In other embodiments, the user will slide a credit card or debit card into a 10 magnetic card reader of the parking meter.
+In other embodiments, a smart card (contact or contactless) reader is activated by the user to read a smart card.
+The parking meter reads the user identifier and communicates the user registration identification information to the management system, 15 which can thereby associate the registered user and credit card information in the system database.
+Once the user identifier is read by the parking meter, the user will use the parking meter buttons to complete the payment transaction.
+If the user identifier is an RFID tag affixed to the user's cell 20 Preferably, the single space parking meter displays an phone, the reader may be activated by selecting buttons on the cell phone.
+After the payment transaction is completed, the parking meter receives data from the management system to set the parking session time.
+In other embodiments, the parking meter may receive the user identifier by reading 25 mum range of up to 150 meters, but could operate at less input from the user, for example, by user input via a keypad or the like.

-Making payment using an RFID tag and the parking meter 45 RFID reader can be just as quick as payment with a coin or credit card.
-Purchased time will be displayed on the parking meter and the credit card associated with the RFID tag will be processed for payment (which could be in bulk or for each transaction).
+Making payment using an RFID tag and the parking meter RFID reader can be just as quick as payment with a coin or credit card.
+Purchased time will be displayed on the parking 30 meter and the credit card associated with the RFID tag will be processed for payment (which could be in bulk or for each transaction).